MoserMichael/my-notes/dev-other-blog.md

 ... so no i am putting my observations over here, instead of posting them on social media (kind of)

 ---09/05/23 05:10:30----------------------

+Is LLM [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) is the art of asking a questions to the language model, one that is likely to produce a better result.
-Is LLM prompt engineering the equivalent of ...
-[Robopsychology](https://en.wikipedia.org/wiki/Robopsychology) in 'I Robot' by Asimov?
+The idea looks similar to  ...
+[Robopsychology](https://en.wikipedia.org/wiki/Robopsychology) in 'I Robot' by Asimov

 We are living in an interesting time...

+A different view would be, that it's just a way to optimize the results of a search engine.

 ---08/05/23 09:02:53----------------------